 The Business Plan outlined that inward transfers of engagements was a key strategy of the Society.
 In November 2019 discussions were held with another friendly society and the Society was invited to submit a detailed Expression of Interest which was done at the end of November 2019.
-In January 2020 the Society was informed that they had been selected as the preferred partner and work is progressing on the transfer into the Society and the target date, subject to Board and regulatory approval, is 30 November 2020.
+In January 2020 the Society was informed that they had been selected as the preferred partner for Kingston Unity Friendly Society and the transfer into the Society was completed, following Board and regulatory approval, on 1 February 2021.